Simran-Kaur1996/Host_a_Dynamic_Web_App_on_AWS/README.md

 # Dynamic Website Hosting on AWS

-This project demonstrates the deployment and hosting of a dynamic website on AWS, utilizing various services and components to ensure high availability, scalability, security, and fault tolerance.
+Showcase of Cloud Infrastructure, Automation, Scalability, and Security This project demonstrates the deployment and hosting of a dynamic website on Amazon Web Services (AWS), utilizing a robust, scalable, and highly available architecture.
+It highlights key aspects of cloud infrastructure, automation, security, and performance management.

+# *📦Project Overview
+This project showcases how to build, deploy, and host a dynamic website on AWS.
+The architecture is designed to ensure high availability, fault tolerance, scalability, and security using various AWS services, such as:

+- EC2 Instances for web hosting.
+- VPC with public and private subnets for network isolation.
+- Auto Scaling and Application Load Balancer (ALB) for dynamic scaling and traffic distribution.
+- SSL/TLS certificates for secure communication.
+- Route 53 for DNS management.

 ## Architecture Overview
 ![Project Diagram](3._Host_a_Dynamic_Web_App_on_AWS.gif)

-🌐 Dynamic Website Hosting on AWS
-This project showcases the deployment of a dynamic website on AWS, using a highly available, scalable, and secure architecture.
-It leverages key AWS services such as EC2, VPC, Auto Scaling, Application Load Balancer, RDS, and more to ensure the website's smooth operation and resilience.

-📦 Project Overview
-The dynamic website is hosted using Amazon Web Services (AWS), ensuring scalability, fault tolerance, and high availability.
-This infrastructure includes a multi-tier architecture with:

-EC2 instances for web hosting
-A VPC with public and private subnets
-Auto Scaling and Load Balancing for dynamic scaling Secure connections using SSL/TLS certificates
-Managed DNS via Route 53
-The website is fully automated for deployment and includes detailed deployment scripts and reference diagrams.

-⚙️ Architecture Diagram
+# *⚙️ Architecture Diagram

 Virtual Private Cloud (VPC) with Public and Private Subnets Internet Gateway to allow internet access